DUNE/lbne-build/doc/wp.md

 -   The `art` repositories are forked into this organization in a way that "upstream" commits pushed to Fermilab Redmine repositories continue to be tracked.
+Git's decentralized nature also means that commits on the GitHub repositories can be pulled into the Redmine repositories in the future.

 -   A new `FNALCore` package [^2] is developed that aggregates the `art` packages (except the `art` package itself) as well as holds their purified CMake files.
+An aggregation has been performed due to the heavy interdependencies between these packages and their intent as a foundation library for `art`.

 -   Purified CMake files are developed for `art` itself in the `fnal-art` repository[^3].